On Creative Coding

 How should someone approach creative coding?

-When just starting out it's easiest to start with a tutorial and branch off from there.
-Start by changing the color and other parameters, and from there, start to modify other logic.
-Once you get the hang of that you can start adding code.
+When just starting out, it's easiest to start with a tutorial and branch off from there.
+Start by changing color and other parameters.
+Then start to modify other logic.
+Once you get the hang of that, you can start adding code.

 A lot of people get stuck when they start from scratch.
 The key is to start simple and iterate.
 Make sure that you're able to get very small incremental results.

-Right now it just listens to mouse movements to change the color.
-Horizontal movement changes the hue and vertical movement changes the saturation.
+Right now it just listens to mouse movements to change color.
+Horizontal movement changes the hue; vertical movement changes the saturation.

-If you're just starting out, try switching it so that vertical movement changes the hue, and horizontal movement controls the saturation.
-Or maybe keep saturation constant, and have the mouse control the brightness.https://gist.github.com/davidguttman/94d30448eaf3a226fc2eafe590c714b2
+If you're just starting out, try switching it so that vertical movement changes the hue and horizontal movement controls the saturation.
+Or maybe keep saturation constant and have the mouse control brightness.https://gist.github.com/davidguttman/94d30448eaf3a226fc2eafe590c714b2

-The next thing that you could try is to not only control the color with your mouse movements, but also the size and/or rotation.https://gist.github.com/davidguttman/af34fc391c47baed93a463b3c2b40bc8
+The next thing that you could try is to expand the field a bit: don't only control the color of the square with mouse movements, but also change the size and rotation.https://gist.github.com/davidguttman/af34fc391c47baed93a463b3c2b40bc8

 After that I would experiment with controlling multiple squares.
-Instead of just one square on screen, create a grid of four and have them affected slightly differently by where the mouse is.https://gist.github.com/davidguttman/318b441c11f4cdcd7994f5239b2a6e37
+Create a grid of four squares and have them affected differently by where the mouse is.https://gist.github.com/davidguttman/318b441c11f4cdcd7994f5239b2a6e37

-By now you should get the point.
-From here you can continue to iterate on this piece.
+You get the point.
+From here, you can continue to iterate on this piece.
 Obviously, there's no right answer.
-You think of something, you do it, evaluate, and do something else.
+You think of something; you do it; you evaluate; you do something else.

 The decision of what to do next is your own.
-I might want to try to make it look like the boxes are rotating away from the viewer instead of just along the plane of the page.
-You might want to have the boxes rotate on their own, and the mouse position will affect that speed.
+You might want to try to make it look like the boxes are rotating away from the viewer instead of just along the plane of the page.
+You might want the boxes to rotate on their own, with the mouse position affecting their speed.

 I don't have good advice on when to stop or call something finished.
-When I make things like this I either stop when I get bored or when I find myself spending more time playing/being mesmerized than coding.
+When I make things like this, I stop either when I get bored or when I find myself spending more time playing and being mesmerized than coding.